 (2014) - Jan = 0 days ~ Feb = 3 days ~ Mar = 0 days ~

-Information on Monsoon weather - Sedona, AZ - Oct 2, 2013 - It seems that Southern Arizona, the White Mountains and the Phoenix metropolitan area known as "The Valley" get the brunt of the monsoon affects.
+Information on Monsoon weather - Sedona, AZ - Oct 1, 2014 - It seems that Southern Arizona, the White Mountains and the Phoenix metropolitan area known as "The Valley" get the brunt of the monsoon affects.
 It is amazing to see the haboobs (desert wind storms) kick up and tower thousands of feet in the air moving through the valley.
 Those storms are the pre-cursor to the rain and massive storm cells that develop from the moisture in the warm air coming off the Gulf of Mexico.
-In 2013, Sedona got 8.18 inches of rain from July thru September.
-In 2012, there was 9.01 inches of rain in the same time frame.
-So far in 2014, we have a long way to go to equal the 2012 rainfall.
+In 2014, Sedona got 7.73 inches of rain from July thru September.
+In 2013, there was 8.18 inches of rain in the same time frame.

 Up in Northern Arizona, we get a lot of cloud cover and the storms move through but usually don't drop a lot of rain here in Sedona.
 Up in Flagstaff it is quite a different story!
 The area of Sedona seems to be protected.
 By that I mean that most of the rain falls elsewhere before it gets to our little city.
 But when we do get rain and storm cells it is a big deal around here.